amphp/http/docs/cookies.md

 {:.note}
 > More information about `cookie` can by obtained from the [MDN reference](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) or other sources.

 `RequestCookie::fromHeader()` accepts a header value and attempts to parse it.
 If the parsing succeeds, an array of `RequestCookie` instances is returned.
 If not, an empty array is returned.
-No exceptions are used, because cookies are always user input and untrusted, thus failure to parse such headers isn't exceptional.
+No exceptions are thrown, because received cookies are always user input and untrusted and malformed headers should be discarded according to the RFC.

 ```php
 $responseCookie = new ResponseCookie("session", \bin2hex(\random_bytes(16)), $attributes);